Chinese kin: Ancestral shrine

 Ancestral temples or shrines are the congregation places of lineage associations, by whom they are built and managed.
 These temples are devoted to the worship of the progenitors of a certain kin, where the kin members meet and perform rites of unity and banquets.

 Variations

 Consort kinship

 In Imperial times, a consort kin was a kin with special status due to its connection with an emperor.
 Throughout Chinese history, consort kins have exercised great power at various times.
-There have been several usurpations of power by consorts, the most notable being the Han dynasty's Empress Dowager Lü (呂后 (Lǚ hòu)), the Tang dynasty's Empress Wu (武则天 (武則天, Bú Chek-thian, Wǔ Zétiān)), and the Qing dynasty's Empress Dowager Cixi (慈禧太后 (Cíxǐ tàihòu)).
+There have been several usurpations of power by consorts, the most notable being the Han dynasty's Empress Dowager Lü (Lū-hiō), the Tang dynasty's Empress Wu (武则天 (武則天, Bú Chek-thian, Wǔ Zétiān)), and the Qing dynasty's Empress Dowager Cixi (Chû-hi Thài-hiō).
 The Han dynasty usurper Wang Mang was a nephew of the Grand Empress Dowager Wang.

 Qing period

 During the Qing dynasty, the imperial government encouraged Chinese kins to take up some quasi-governmental functions such as those involving social welfare and primary education.